olvaffe/olv-notes/graphics/apis/vulkan.md

   - depending on VkSubpassContents, any subpass of a render pass either execute only commands in the primary command buffer or only command the secondary command buffers

+## Appendix A: Vulkan Environment for SPIR-V

+- Precision and Operation of SPIR-V Instructions
+  - Precision of Individual Operations
+    - Correctly Rounded
+      - Operations described as "correctly rounded" will return the infinitely precise result, x, rounded so as to be representable in floating-point.
+The rounding mode is not specified, unless the entry point is declared with the RoundingModeRTE or the RoundingModeRTZ Execution Mode.
+These execution modes affect only correctly rounded SPIR-V instructions.
+These execution modes do not affect OpQuantizeToF16.
+If the rounding mode is not specified then this rounding is implementation specific, subject to the following rules.
+        If x is exactly representable then x will be returned.
+Otherwise, either the floating-point value closest to and no less than x or the value closest to and no greater than x will be returned.

 ## Versions